jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 ### Identities

+Identity is the way that a user can authenticate with the platform.

+1. Fetch the identity characteristics about the authenticated user

 #### API Keys

 API Key are the way a user (person or machine) can authenticate with the platform using an API key.